WebVOWL/WebVOWL-Rust/README.md

 Now you can:
 - Run `mvn package` to build the project
 - Run `mvn package -P dev-server` to start a local webserver with the current development version

-## Additional information
-To export the VOWL visualization to an SVG image, all css styles have to be included into the SVG code.
-This means that if you change the CSS code in the `vowl.css` file, you also have to update the code that inlines the styles - otherwise the exported SVG will not look the same as the displayed graph.

-The tool which creates the code that inlines the styles can be found in the util directory.
-Please follow the instructions in its [README](util/VowlCssToD3RuleConverter/README.md) file.